josharrington/devops-upgrade/starter-project/README.md

 3. At the bottom of each section will be a list of acceptance criteria.
 You should do your best to meet every item.
 4. Feel free to [submit an issue](https://docs.github.com/en/github/managing-your-work-on-github/creating-an-issue) to this repo for assistance.

+At the end of this project, you will have a fully built, cloud native service using modern tools and technologies.
+You will be able to show it off to employers to give yourself a leg up over other candidates.
+Let's get started!

 # Part 0 - Requirements

 1. Get a Github account.
 You need somewhere to save your code and to show it off!
 If you've never used git before, [start here](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners).
 Feel free to switch out for Gitlab if you prefer, just remember to adjust the instructions below to your needs.